What are Workflows and How to Use Them?

 Appcircle will build your application with the steps defined in the workflow.
 Steps will be executed in order from the top to the bottom.

 You can customize each step for specific configurations with your application structure.
 Step parameters can be modified, outputs of each step can be used in another step and step versions can be selected accordingly.

-Appcircle's powerful Workflow Editor has a built-in Workflow Marketplace that allows you to select and insert unlimited amount of steps to your workflow.
+Appcircle's powerful Workflow Editor has a built-in Workflow Marketplace that allows you to select and insert an unlimited amount of steps to your workflow.

-You can add platform-specific workflow steps, custom scripts and other steps into your workflow and re-order them as you like.
+You can add platform-specific workflow steps, custom scripts, and other steps into your workflow and re-order them as you like.
 You can also remove the steps you don't need.
+You can backup your current workflow by clicking the Download YAML button at the bottom.

-To access to the Workflow Marketplace, go to the Workflow Editor and click on the Edit button:
+To access the Workflow Marketplace, go to the Workflow Editor and click on the Edit button:

 You will see the Workflow Marketplace on the right and your Workflow steps on the left.
 You can now drag and drop steps into your workflow.
 Any unwanted workflow steps can be removed by clicking on the delete button on the right side of each step.